tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Open the solution file and complete a dry walk-through of the student activity solution, covering the following points:

 * The `groupby` function can be used to group a DataFrame by a column.
 This allows data to be aggregated and summarized in groups rather than all at once.
-DataFrames can be grouped by a single column or multiple columns.
+A single column or multiple columns can group DataFrames.

 * Data that has been grouped, known as a `DataFrameGroupByObject`, can be plotted.